2024 Solar Incentives Guide for Middletown, CT - Tax Credits & Rebates

 Federal Solar Incentives

-Your local Middletown solar panel installation expert can offer more information about the ITC and how it might apply to your situation.
+Your local Middletown solar panel installer can offer more information about the ITC and how it might apply to your situation.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Middletown solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Middletown solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives